This page is for the original Mad Hatter, Jervis Tetch

 Golden Age / Earth-Two

-Starting his criminal career, the Mad Hatter attempted to rob the people of the Gotham Yacht Club but was foiled by Batman and sent to Arkham Asylum right after.
+Starting his criminal career, the Mad Hatter attempted to rob the people of the Gotham Yacht Club but was foiled by Batman with the help of Vicki Vale and sent to a psychiatric hospital where he remained for many years.

 Silver Age / Earth-One